The Science Behind Our Graphene Matrix™ Technology

 CAN GRAPHENE BE APPLIED TO MY WHEELS?

 Yes!
 Graphene Matrix works incredible well on wheels due to its high heat repellency and chemical repellency.
-To apply graphene Matrix to your wheels checkout our video here: Youtube Link
+To apply graphene Matrix to your wheels checkout our video here:

 CAN I APPLY GRAPHENE MATRIX ON TOP OF MY COATED CAR?

 Unfortunately not, since Graphene cannot be installed on top of any other coatings, waxes or sealants it cant be used to top additional protection.
 If your car already has a coating, wax or sealant we recommend performing all of the preparation steps as outlined in our instructions here.